gitboy-ai/KitchenAppliance/README.md

 # KitchenAppliance
-- Individual kitchen appliance objects with specific functions and properties
+Individual kitchen appliance objects with specific functions and properties My first project using object-orientation in C++
-- Stores and warehouses for appliances using Observer pattern